-While there is no minimum, in general, successful applicants have maintained at least a 3.0 undergraduate grade point average (GPA) and a minimum of 153 in the verbal section and 144 in the quantitative section on the Graduate Record Examination (GRE).
+While there is no minimum, successful applicants have generally earned an undergraduate GPA of 3.0 or higher, as well as a score of 153 or higher on the verbal section and 147 or higher on the quantitative section on the Graduate Record Examination.

 How many people are in each incoming class?

 The typical incoming cohort size ranges from 60-70 students.
 Please visit USC Price Student Facts to learn more about our student population.

 How much does the program cost?

 USC’s tuition is based on a per unit rate of $1,938 for the 2019-20 school year.
 The MPP is a 48 unit program.
 Cost of attendance varies by semester and depends on the number of units taken and number of semesters enrolled.
 Detailed information concerning tuition and fees can be found in the USC Schedule of Classes.

 May I complete the

 94% of students in the program are enrolled on a full-time basis.
 Many of the MPP courses are scheduled during the day, making it difficult for students to work full-time and complete the program on a part-time basis.

 Where can I take courses and complete the program?